-Medicaid shall cover Ambulatory Withdrawal Management without Extended On-site Monitoring services when the beneficiary meets the following specific criteria:
+Medicaid shall cover Ambulatory Withdrawal Management with Extended On-Site Monitoring services when the beneficiary meets the following specific criteria:

-- a. has a substance use disorder (SUD) diagnosis or co-occurring disorder as defined by the current DSM-5 edition, or any subsequent editions of this reference material; and - b. meets the American Society of Addiction Medicine (ASAM) Level 1 WM Ambulatory Withdrawal Management without Extended On-Site Monitoring admission criteria as defined in the ASAM Criteria, Third Edition, 2013.
+- a. has a substance use disorder (SUD) diagnosis as defined by the DSM-5, or any subsequent editions of this reference material; and - b. meets the American Society of Addiction Medicine (ASAM) Level 2 WM Ambulatory Withdrawal Management with Extended On-Site Monitoring admission criteria as defined in the ASAM Criteria, Third Edition, 2013.